ezsystems/commerce-documentation/docs/guide/product_description/manage_products_prices_and_stock.md

 ## Product prices

 The price management enables setting up prices manually.
 A price can be setup per SKU and SKU/variant.
 Each price can contain an offer price and a base price.
-If an offer price is set it will be displayed in the shop as
+If an offer price is set it will be displayed in the shop as:

 ~~Old price: 10.00 €~~ New price: 9.80 €

-In addition prices can vary per customer group.
-There are 3 customer groups set up per default.
+In addition, prices can vary per customer group.
+There are three customer groups set up per default.

 ![](img/Price_management.png)